USS Indianapolis (CA-35): Wreck discovery

 In September 2017, a map detailing the wreckage was released.
 The main part of the wreck lies in an enormous impact crater; her bow, which broke off before the ship sank, lies 1.5 mi east.
-The two forward 8-inch guns, which also broke off on the surface and mark the ship's last position on the surface, lie 0.5 mi east of the main wreck.
+The two forward 8-inch gun turrets, which also broke off on the surface and mark the ship's last position on the surface, lie 0.5 mi east of the main wreck.
 The bridge, which broke off the ship due to the torpedoes, lies in a debris field near the forward guns.
 The single 8-inch gun turret on the stern remains in place, though the stern's roof collapsed over itself.
 Airplane wreckage from the ship lies about 0.6 mi north of the main part of the wreck.
 The full exposition of the method by which the wreck was located and documented was released in another PBS documentary on 8 January 2019 titled USS Indianapolis: The Final Chapter.

 Reunions

-Since 1960, surviving crew members have been meeting for reunions in Indianapolis.
+Since 1960, surviving crew members met for reunions in Indianapolis.
 Fourteen of the thirty-two remaining survivors attended the 70th reunion, held 23–26 July 2015.
-The reunions are open to anyone interested, and have more attendees each year, even as death leaves fewer survivors.
 Held only sporadically at first, then biannually, the reunions were later held annually.
-Every year, the survivors, by 2015 most of them in their nineties, vote whether to continue.
+By 2015 most of the survivors were in their nineties, voted every year whether to continue.
 Seven out of twenty remaining survivors attended the 2017 reunion.
-With the death of Cletus Lebow on 29 September 2022, there is only one crew member still alive, Harold Bray.
+With the death of Cleatus Lebow on 29 September 2022, there is only one crew member still alive, Harold Bray.

 Memorials

 The USS Indianapolis Museum had its grand opening on 7 July 2007, with its gallery in the Indiana War Memorial Museum at the Indiana World War Memorial Plaza.

-The USS Indianapolis Memorial was dedicated on 2 August 1995.
-It is located on the Canal Walk in Indianapolis.
+The USS Indianapolis National Memorial was dedicated on 2 August 1995.
+It is located in Indianapolis, Indiana, in the city's Canal and White River State Park cultural district.
 The heavy cruiser is depicted in limestone and granite and sits adjacent to the downtown canal.
 The crewmembers' names are listed on the monument, with special notations for those who died.
 It was designated a national memorial by Congress in 1993.

 In May 2011, the I-465 beltway around Indianapolis was named the USS Indianapolis Memorial Highway.

+USS Indianapolis is the name of the Navy's combat training pool, located at RTC Great Lakes.
+This facility is used during Navy boot camp to test recruit swimming ability, and to instruct recruits who lack those skills.
+The building was dedicated to those who lost their lives at sea, with the intent of providing training to recruits on how to survive until a rescue is made.

 Some material relating to Indianapolis is held by the Indiana State Museum.
 Her bell and a commissioning pennant were formerly located at Heslar Naval Armory but currently reside at the Indiana War Memorial Museum.